 Since 1971, the Locus Awards have honored notable authors and their works, highlighting promising new voices in science fiction, fantasy, and horror, and commemorating authors whose legacies have defined the entire field of speculative fiction.
 Chosen by readers, the list of Locus nominees and winners also communicates the stories that excited us in the previous year, and it looks like there’s a lot yet to come from this year’s roster of Locus winners!

-- James Davis Nicoll Five Thrilling SF Stories About Patrolling Space 2 days ago
+- James Davis Nicoll Risky Business: Five Books About Interplanetary Trade 6 hours ago

-- Star Trek: Voyager Rewatch: “Deadlock” 18 mins ago on
+- Star Trek: Voyager Rewatch: “Spirit Folk” 2 mins ago on

-- Star Trek: Voyager Rewatch: “Hope and Fear” 4 hours ago on
+- Star Trek: Voyager Rewatch: “Spirit Folk” 10 mins ago on